-Currently in our country there is only one (1) facility for the management of radioactive waste that is regulated by the Regulatory Authority and its objective is the temporary storage of radioactive waste (Warehouse Centralized Temporary "ATC" Category 4 and 5 under the responsibility of ABEN, the state operating entity).
-According to Law No. 1205 establishes that in the event that the Regulatory Authority certifies that the merchandise is not suitable for use or consumption: "Nuclear Material, Radioactive Material and Radiation Sources must be delivered to ABEN for disposal, according to regulations".
+Currently in our country there is only one (1) facility for the management of radioactive waste that is regulated by the Regulatory Authority and its objective is the temporary storage of radioactive waste (Warehouse Centralized Temporary "ATC" belonging to ABEN).
+According to Law No. 1205 establishes that in the event that the Regulatory Authority certifies that the merchandise is not suitable for use or consumption: "Nuclear Material, Radioactive Material and Radiation Sources must be delivered to ABEN for disposal, according to regulations"

-According to the aforementioned, currently the bunker belonging to ABEN the state operating entity, the which is located in the town of Viacha contains disused sources that come from industrial, medical, and research practices, tritium targets generated from the operation of a neutron generator owned by Ex-IBTEN that is currently dismantled, and orphan radioactive sources found in an abandoned situation.
-This bunker currently serves as temporary storage and it is planned to take steps to have these sources leave the country under international agreements.
+According to the aforementioned, currently the bunker belonging to ABEN, the which is located in the town of Viacha contains disused sources that come from industrial, medical, research practices or that were found in a situation of abandonment, said bunker currently serves as the interim storage function and it is planned to take steps so that those sources leave the country under international agreements.